MacroUniverse/SLISCt/README.md

 * All SLISC containers types (e.g. Matrix<>, Vector<>) should be returned by reference.
 * Avoid using unsigned integer types when possible.
 They are not supported by SLISC for now.
 * Generally, functions output arguments can not be any of the input arguments (this is called aliasing).
+* There is no public default constructor for SLISC containers.

 * Intrinsic types are aliased inside the library.
 For example, `Bool` is `bool`, `Int` is 32-bit integer, `Doub` is `double` (64-bit); `Comp` is `std::complex<Doub>`. `Llong` is `long long`.